Nada1411/ASCETIC-Vision/README.md

 # ASCETIC-Vision

-ASCETIC-Vision is a dashboard built using the Shiny package in R. It is designed to facilitate the analysis of cancer evolutionary signatures and patient stratification within the ASCETIC framework.
+ASCETIC-Vision is a dashboard built using the Shiny package in R. It is designed to facilitate the analysis of cancer evolutionary signatures and patient stratification performed by ASCETIC framework.

 ## Dashboard Sections